MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 Do not specify a trusted root CA certificate that is not already listed in client computers’ **Trusted Root Certification Authorities** certificate stores for **Current User** and **Local Computer**.

-   > [!NOTE]
+> [!WARNING]
 >    If you designate a certificate that is not installed on client computers, authentication will fail.
+>

 Default = not enabled, no trusted root CAs selected